Bön is indigenous religion of the Tibet or also called a Pre-Buddhist religion.

 According to Bönpos, the founder of this original tradition was Tonpa Shenrab, whose name means “Supreme Clan teacher“.
 He is considered by Bönpos to be a fully awakened Buddha who took physical form in order to teach others the true path to awakening.
 His biography bears some similarities to that of Sakyamuni, although there are enough notable differences to indicate that it is not an attempt to copy the Buddhist story.
 According to the Bon text, Shenrab began his teaching career after deciding to descend from a heavenly realm and take rebirth among humans in order to teach them a path to salvation.
 Shenrab is said to have spent most of his teaching career as a layman, and that his many wives, sons, daughters, and disciples are important figures in stories of the dissemination of Bön

 doctrines and practices.
-His missionary efforts were most effective in regions to the west of the Tibetan plateau, and Bönpo believe that their tradition entered Tibet from the west during the time of the earliest kings, centuries before the introduction of Buddhism.
+His missionary efforts were most effective in regions to the west of the Tibetan plateau, and Bönpo believes that their tradition entered Tibet from the west during the time of the earliest kings, centuries before the introduction of Buddhism.

 Classification of Bön Dharma: